 Avelo has put a number of its 400 staff under consultation following the merger and rebrand of 1st Exchange, N4 and Screen Business in March.

-1st Exchange acquired Screen Business, a firm which supplies websites and internet applications, in February and bought software provider N4 Solutions in June.
+1st Exchange acquired Screen Business, a firm which supplies websites and internet applications, in February and bought software provider N4 Solutions last June.